sjkelleyjr/nfty/README.md

 This repo contains the development of the NFTify browser extension.
-It's broken into two sections.
+Currently, it's broken into two sections.

 ## extension/